alvinj/LearnFunctionalProgrammingBook/README.md

 ## Source code

-The “Word Count” source code examples are available in the [WordCount](./WordCount) directory.
+- The “Word Count” source code examples are in the [WordCount](./WordCount) directory.
-You can run them with [Scala CLI](https://scala-cli.virtuslab.org).
+- The “To-Do List” source code examples are in the [ToDoList](./ToDoList) directory.
+- The “ZIO” source code examples are in the [ZIO](./ZIO) directory.

 ## Issues